-A&B The proposed project would decrease opportunity for residential development (one dwellings) thus presenting minor decreased demand for parks or recreational facilities for a full-time resident.
+A&B The proposed project would increase opportunity for residential development thus presenting potential increases in demand for parks or recreational facilities for full-time residents.
 The proposed project would not significantly affect use of existing facilities, nor would it require the construction or expansion of existing recreational facilities at his time.
 The proposed project would have a less than significant impact on recreational facilities.